-UAD plug-ins can be used within Console and a DAW simultaneously.
+UAD Powered Plug-Ins can be used within Console and a DAW simultaneously.
 In this scenario, Apollo's DSP resources are shared between the two applications.
-Realtime UAD Processing is available via Console, and I/O buffered (non-realtime) UAD processing is available via VST, AAX 64, or Audio Units plug-ins in the DAW.
+Realtime UAD Processing is available via Console, and I/O buffered (non-realtime) UAD processing is available via VST, RTAS, AAX 64, or Audio Units plug-ins in the DAW.
 See Using Apollo Concurrently with a DAW and Console for complete details.